My IPhone # 503 351-7082

 Watch out for Gutter Contractors pushing steel gutters!

 A little history: Back in the 1960s when aluminum was developed as a cost efficient rust free alternative to steel gutters people started seeing it in all the adds, so most all Gutter Contractors had to switch over to compete.
 After a while it was not much of a sales advantage, since it was so common-place.
-We saw it less and less in adds as the catch word and we all expected the Gutter Contractors were using aluminum still, but sadly most contractors reverted back to using steel for gutter fabrication to unsuspecting clients.
-Through out the last 3 decades builders have been using steel for gutters on over 90% of new house construction.
+We saw it less and less in adds as the catch word and we all expected the Gutter Contractors were using aluminum still, but sadly most Gutter Contractors reverted back to using steel for gutter fabrication to unsuspecting clients.
+Through out the last 3 decades Builders have been using steel for gutters on over 90% of new house construction.
+Most fascia gutters are steel and will attract a magnet, unlike most any other type of metal.

 There are more details on this issue at the top of my #2 FAQ web page.

-They will adamantly claim that steel makes for much stronger gutter.
-That is a lie they push to sell you on this cheaper metal that will not last nearly as long.
+They will adamantly claim that steel makes for much stronger gutter, which is a lie they push to sell you on this cheaper metal that will not last nearly as long.
 Even if their claim were true; damaged gutters account for well under 10% of gutter replacement work, so it's only a minor issue at best.
-Try to see their obvious motivation for this deception.
-They are just fighting to compete with other gutter contractors for the lowest possible bid to make the sale, while making the maximum profit margins till.
+Try to see their obvious motivation for this deception they push.
+They are just fighting to compete with other Gutter Contractors for the lowest possible bid to make that sale, while making the maximum profit margin still.
 Simple as that.

 What is even funnier is how if they were the actual installer doing the work like I am; to lift those heavier steel gutters and struggle with driving in those 7" nail spikes while holding the gutter up on top of a 2 story ladder they would not work with steel.
 They are only slick talking salesmen that cannot be trusted.

 What do I need to demand?
 As simple logic would dictate if you have a life time metal for the gutters it does not makes sense that the other parts will not last.
 I only work with rust-free sheet-metal, other than the leaf screen for over the gutters.
 They should be willing to use stainless steel screws (nail-free) for a lasting hold.
 You will most likely need to test them with a magnet to be sure they are not just regular screws.
-Building code does not require contractors to use aluminum or to use of screws.
-Although, when aluminum is used for making gutters it is code to be a lot thicker than steel in order to make sure they are just as strong.
+Building Code does not require contractors to use aluminum or screws.
+Although, when aluminum is used for making gutters it is only to Code if it is a lot thicker than steel in order to make sure they are just as strong.
 So you have a metal that is about twice as thick as steel and will not rust.
 Realize how most of the money you pay for most any construction work is for labor and their business expenses.
-Not the cost of parts, so it is a waste to use cheaper materials that will not last 1/3 the time.
+Not the cost of parts, so it is a waste to use cheaper materials that will not last 1/3 as long.

 What about Plastic Gutters?
-Plastic gutters are even worse than steel for longevity and other issues.
-They are so soft that you cannot lean a ladder against them for cleaning the gutters and servicing the roof.
-They may not rust, but within a decade the sun breaks down the plasticizer and they become brittle and crack easily.
+Plastic gutters may not be able to rust out, but they are even worse than steel for longevity and strength.
+They are so soft that you cannot lean a ladder against them for cleaning the gutters out or servicing the roof.
+Within a decade the sun breaks down the plasticizer, so they become brittle and crack easily.
 They're actually more expensive parts, but the seals fail in short order.
 I have more on this on my FAQ pages

 .